purcell/color-theme-sanityinc-tomorrow/README.markdown

     M-x package-install RET color-theme-sanityinc-tomorrow RET

+If you use [el-get](https://github.com/dimitri/el-get/), simply add this to your packages list:

+    color-theme-sanityinc-tomorrow

 Otherwise, ensure a directory containing these files is on your `load-path`.

 If you're using an Emacs version older than 23.x, you'll also need to